gillenbrown/LEGUS-sizes/docs/index.md

 **`mass_msun`, `mass_msun_min`, `mass_msun_max`**

-Cluster mass (in solar masses) and its minimum and maximum allowed value from LEGUS using the same SED fitting as `age`.
+Cluster mass (in solar masses) and its minimum and maximum allowed value from LEGUS using the same SED fitting as `age_yr`.

 ### Fit Parameters